10 Can’t-Miss Strawberry Picking Farms Near Los Angeles

-Updated for 2023
+Updated for 2026

 Who wants to go strawberry picking?
 Have you ever wanted to pick your own fruit, fresh from the farm?
 Is there any other family activity that’s as fun — and delicious?
 Not to mention educational, since you can help your kids learn about where their food comes from.

-These hard-working family farms, near Los Angeles, and all over Southern California, offer the chance to go strawberry picking (or any other fruit in season), and enjoy seeing your food in its natural state.
-Sometimes called “U-Pick,” the idea is you and your family will do a bit of work and get to eat all the fresh fruit you gather.
+These hard-working family farms, near Los Angeles, and all over Southern California, offer the chance to go strawberry picking (or any other fruit in season) and enjoy seeing your food in its natural state.
+Sometimes called “U-Pick,” the idea is that you and your family will do a bit of work and get to eat all the fresh fruit you gather.

 In Los Angeles, we are lucky to be able to pick fruit all year long, nearby, within just a couple hours’ drive.
 The time to pick strawberries is in the spring.
 You pick cherries in the early summer, and apple picking happens in the fall.
 But there are also blueberries, apricots, plums, and pumpkins, too — just to name a few others.
-Plus there are all the vegetables!
+Plus, there are all the vegetables!

 Have you been searching for “Strawberry Picking Near Me in SoCal?”
 Or wondered about a “Strawberry Farm near me?”
 We’ve got you covered!
 You’ll find a U-Pick Farm Near Me on this awesome Google Map.